perry-C/gscholar-query/README.md

 # gscholar query

-The intentional usage of this program provides more detailed api query requests to google scholar
+The intentional usage of this program provides more detailed API query requests to google scholar

+## Usage

+Run the GUI